collabnix/dockerlabs/play-with-kubernetes/concepts/README.md

 - Allows users to choose their logging, monitoring, and alerting systems.
 (It provides some integrations as proof of concept.)
 - Kubernetes is designed to serve as a platform for building an ecosystem of components and tools to make it easier to deploy, scale, and manage applications.
+- Kubernetes is not a traditional, all-inclusive PaaS (Platform as a Service) system

+## A Look at High Level Kubernetes Architecture

+- There is a kubernetes Client called Kubectl which talks to Kube API which is running on your master node.
+- All states and configuration are stored in etcd.
+The etcd can be run on master or outside the cluster.
+- You have nodes where you run workloads on

+# Kubernetes Master:

+It consists of -

+- Kube-apiserver
+- kube-controller-manager
+- kube-scheduler

+Whenever you run command through kubectl, it always hits the API server which then goes to etcd store.
+Kube-controller manager will always look after your cluster and runs new command which you run against the API server Ensures that any workload you schedule it finds free nodes and then schedule workload on that node.

+All Kubernetes nodes have kubelet that ensures that any pod assigned to it are running and configured in desired state.

+# Pod:
+- consits of one or more container
+- MOst Pods are single container to make it simple

+# Services:

+- Helps us in finding out more pods.
+- You don't need to go to Pods using IP address, instead you go to service, and service route to specifc Pod.
+Services are more stable, pods keeping changing

+# Volume
+- Allow to maintain state in the cluster
+- keep any info we want

+# namespace
+- seperating different workload from each other
+You can have 10 developers, give them each namespace...each namespace which shoudnt consume mroe than 2GB RAM.

+Advance Features:

+# ReplicataSet

+-

+- Both allows to ensure when you launch pods, I want 5 pods in a cluster, it will ensure we hae 5 pods in a cluster
+- Superseded Replication Controller
+- More Regex way of selecting the Pods

+We usually dont

+# Deployments:

+- Combines ReplicataSets
+- Roll out new images and ROll back Images
+- Nice Continuous Deployment scenarios

+# Statefulset:

+- Databases in a cluster

+# DaemonSets:

+- Ensure that there is atleast 1 Pod running in a cluster

+# Jobs

+- Cron jobs or one of job you want to run
+- Batch Processing..it finishes up..